sc830/Pause/README.md

 Email: jma352@txstate.edu
 Password: testUserPassword

-To run a local version of the application, you will have to run the following command in your terminal:
+To run a local version of the application, you will have to run the following commands in your terminal:

 1. Clone the Pause GitHub repository: git clone https://github.com/sc830/Pause.git
 2. Install the necessary packages: run "npm install " from the root directory.